ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 # Security Considerations

-RATS Evidence, Verifiable Assertions and Results SHOULD use formats that support end-to-end integrity protection and MAY support end-to-end confidentiality protection.
+RATS Evidence, Verifiable Assertions and Attestation Results SHOULD use formats that support end-to-end integrity protection and MAY support end-to-end confidentiality protection.
 Replay attack prevention MAY be supported if a Nonce Claim is included.
 Nonce Claims often piggy-back other information and can convey attestation semantics that are of essence to RATS, e.g. the last four bytes of a challenge nonce could be replaced by the IPv4 address-value of the Attester in its response.